 Photography can be studied with any subject.
 Its nature means that it can contribute to any subject combination by offering a more creative approach and practical experience.
-In combination with other A-Level Art and A-Level Textiles it can support applications to Art degrees and Art Foundation courses.
+In combination with A-Level Art it can support applications to Art degrees and Art Foundation courses.

-A-Level Photography also combines very well with A-Level Media Studies and A-Level English Language for those students considering a digital media university or career pathway.
+A-Level Photography also combines very well with A-Level Media Studies and A-Level Business for those students considering a digital media university or career pathway.

 What can I do with A-Level Photography?